dideler/projects/README.md

 ## FORKING

 You may fork this project for your own work.
-It's very easy to personalize.
+It's **very easy to personalize**.

 ### Dynamic version